GENI-NSF/geni-tools/README-omni.txt

  - `--api-version #` or `-V #` or `-V#`: AM API Version # (default: 2)
  - `-t <type version>` Requires the AM send RSpecs in the given type and version.
 If the AM does not speak that type and version, nothing is returned.
-Use GetVersion to see available types at that AM.
+Use `getversion` to see available types at that AM.
     Type and version are case-insensitive strings.
     This argument defaults to 'GENI 3' if not supplied.

  - `--slicecredfile <filename>` says to use the given slicecredfile if it exists.
  - `--no-compress`: Request the returned RSpec not be compressed (default is to compress)
- - `--available`: Return Ad of only available resources
+ - `--available`: Return Advertisement consisting of only available resources
  - `-l <config file>` to specify a logging config file
  - `--logoutput <filename>` to specify a logging output filename